List of Kamen Rider Zero-One characters: Uchuyaro Subaru

 Uchuyaro Subaru is portrayed by Kyosei Kuwahata (桑畑 亨成, Kuwahata Kyōsei).

 Naki

-Naki (亡), originally credited in the earlier episodes as the "mysterious hooded person" (謎のフードの人物, Nazo no fūdo no jinbutsu), is a non-binary prototype Humagear and a secretive member of MetsubouJinrai.net.
-After being enslaved by Gai, their original A.I. chip was implanted into Isamu's brain until Jin figured out a way to extract it and give Naki their own body.
+Naki (亡), originally credited in the earlier episodes as the "mysterious hooded person" (謎のフードの人物, Nazo no fūdo no jinbutsu), is a prototype Humagear and a secretive member of MetsubouJinrai.net.
+Recovered from Daybreak and made into a slave by Gai, Naki was forced to aid the man in causing the chain of events that reawakens Ark.
+But he is shot by Gai for deviating from his plan, his A.I. chip implanted into Isamu's brain while he was in critical condition.
+But it gave Naki an understanding of Ark from Isamu's perspective as he recruits Williamson Yotagaki in a plan to dispose of Ark and revive Jin in a new body, asking for his memory to be altered for the plan to succeed.
+Naki is eventually extracted by Jin and transferred into a new body.
 Following Horobi's defeat, Yua conscripted Naki into A.I.M.S. as a Humagear representative.